 Your body will live forever – 1 Cor 6:14 – God is not going to destroy the body like he is going to destroy the meats and belly.
 There is an eternal redemption for the body [Rom 8:23].
 He will change our vile body and fashion it like his glorious body [Phil 3:21].
 He will raise us up by his power.
 In the meantime, our bodies are continually being sanctified and conformed to the image of Jesus Christ [Rom 8:29].
 In 1 Thes 4:3, Paul says that the will of God is our sanctification, to abstain from fornication.
 There is nothing like this for the belly.

-In fornication, your body becomes one with the harlot – 1 Cor:16-17 – here Paul raises the second question.
+- In fornication, your body becomes one with the harlot – 1 Cor:16-17 – here Paul raises the second question.
 “Know ye not that he which is joined to an harlot is one body? for two, saith he, shall be one flesh.”
+It’s important to understand that “harlot” in the Bible is not only a prostitute for hire.
+A harlot is a woman who fornicates with a man.
+She’s a harlot in the sense that a woman in the Old Testament, who is not a virgin before she’s married, is considered a “whore,” [Deut 22:20-21].
 The joining of the flesh physically joins the bodies as one, as in marriage.
-So, in fornication, the child of God is one physically with the harlot, while he is one spiritually with the Lord .
-Saved people are joined to the Lord as one spirit because we are born again by the Spirit of God.
-Our joining to the Lord is not by flesh, but by spirit.
+While in marriage, the bed is undefiled [Heb 13:4], in fornication, a man, who is a member of Christ’s body, joins himself to a harlot’s body.
+Being joined to a harlot adulterates his relationship to Christ.
+While eating meat won’t defile his body [Mk 7:15-19], fornication will [Mk 7:20-23].
+In fornication, the child of God is one physically with the harlot, while he is one spiritually with the Lord [1 Cor 6:17].
+He’s supposed to be one with Christ spiritually and physically [1 Cor 6:15].

-Fornication dishonors your body [Rom 1:24] and affects your affections and your mind [Rom 1:24-28].
+- Fornication dishonors your body [Rom 1:24] and affects your affections and your mind [Rom 1:24-28].
 There is no natural instinct to warn you against it.
 Yet, it is a sin against your body because your body was not created for fornication.
 Fornication is like Prov 1:10-18.
 The sinners going after the lives and money of others are, in fact, lurking privily for their own lives [Prov 1:18] and don’t know it.
 Fornication will destroy you [Gal 6:7-8; Rom 1:32; Rom 6:23].
-So, flee fornication.
-Don’t fornicate.

 Your body is the temple of the Holy Ghost – 1 Cor 6:19-20 – here Paul raises the third question.
 “Know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?”
 You are bought with a price, therefore, you don’t get to call the shots.
 You are someone else’s property now, owned by God and inhabited by the Holy Spirit.
 Compare this to marriage [1 Cor 7:4], where the man gives up the power of his body to his wife and she gives up the power of her body to her husband.
 The Holy Ghost, who is now the owner and inhabiter of your body, would never lead you into fornication.